 The master’s degree is increasingly recognized as a valued and essential credential for a variety of careers.
 There also is market-driven student demand for master’s degree preparation in vocations such as teacher education, health care and other professions requiring licensure or managerial qualifications (for example, Physicians Assistant, Physical Therapy, Nurse Anesthesia, and Accountancy).
 The master’s degree programs at Missouri State vary in focus, including traditional academic master’s degrees, professional master’s degrees, and applied master’s degrees.
 A number of these degrees have a unique structure, are offered in special formats, or are programs not offered by any other public institutions in the state.
-These include: the M.S.–Physician Assistant Studies; M.S.–Defense and Strategic Studies (Washington, D.C. area-based); on-line M.S.–Administrative Studies; on-line/on campus blended M.S.–Computer Information Systems; Master in Natural & Applied Sciences; and the Doctorate in Audiology.
+These include: the M.S.–Physician Assistant Studies; M.S.–Defense and Strategic Studies (Washington, D.C. area-based); on-line M.S.–Professional Studies; on-line/on campus blended M.S.–Computer Information Systems; Master in Natural & Applied Sciences; and the Doctorate in Audiology.

 Over the next five years, Missouri State University will make those investments in graduate education that have the best potential to increase the quality and appropriate quantity its graduate programs require.